Phoenix House: History

+Current Stand-Alone Organizations

-Phoenix Houses of California
+Phoenix House California

 Since 1979, Phoenix House has offered services in California.
 Currently, the agency serves more than 18,000 adults and children each day.
 The comprehensive continuum of care includes prevention; intervention; residential and outpatient treatment for adults and teens; as well as services for veterans, transitional age youth, and clients with co-occurring mental disorders.
 Phoenix House also offers wraparound services, home-based case management, and recovery support.